Trinity Methodist Church, Castleford

-Trinity Methodist Church, Castleford is located in Castleford, Wakefield District, West Yorkshire, England.
+Trinity Methodist Church, Castleford, is in Castleford, Wakefield District, West Yorkshire, England.

 The church is part of the Aire and Calder Methodist Circuit in the Yorkshire West District.

-The current Johannus Sweelinck 30 3-manual digital organ was installed in the church in the year 2000.
+The current Johannus Sweelinck 30 3-manual digital organ was installed in the church in 2000.
 The original organ was built by Nelson & Co., based in Durham.

 The church has been re-roofed.
-The Castleford Male Voice Choir meet in the church hall next to the church on a weekly basis.
+The Castleford Male Voice Choir meets in the church hall next to the church on a weekly basis.